 Segment Triangulation

 Now let’s talk about segment triangulation.
-Although this also involves a triangle, in this case we’re talking about three DNA matches.
-If two or more people match with a third person on the same segment of DNA AND they all match with each other on that segment of DNA then they each have inherited that shared segment of DNA from a common ancestor.
-The following image illustrates a triangulated match between me and two DNA cousins who all share DNA on my maternal copy of chromosome 7.
+Although this also involves a triangle, in this case, we’re talking about three DNA matches.
+If two or more people match with a third person on the same segment of DNA AND they all match with each other on that segment of DNA then they each have likely inherited that shared segment of DNA from a common ancestor – if the connection is within a genealogical sound timeframe for DNA inheritance.
+The following image illustrates a triangulated match between my mother, Anna, and two DNA cousins who all share DNA on chromosome 7.

 Segment triangulation is ideal, but not always possible.
 The amount of DNA you inherit from an ancestor decreases with each generation.
 Because the DNA randomly recombines with each generation, you will not inherit the same DNA segments from your grandmother as your first cousin.
 You’ll likely inherit some common segments, but not all.